Nebraska senator likely to resign for Fla. university job

 “If UF wants to go big, I'm excited about the wide range of opportunities,” he said.

-If Sasse resigns, Nebraska’s governor will appoint someone to fill his seat for the next two years.
-That person would then have to run for the office in 2024.

-If the resignation takes effect before Jan.
-3, Republican Gov. Pete Ricketts will name Sasse’s replacement.
-After Jan.
-3, Ricketts’ successor would appoint the new senator.
-Nebraska’s other senator, Deb Fischer, is up for re-election in 2024, so Nebraska would have two Senate seats to vote on that year.

-Sasse is a second-term senator who has had a complicated relationship with Republicans in his own state after his outspoken criticism of former President Donald Trump.
+Sasse is a second-term senator who has had a complicated relationship with Republicans in his own state after his outspoken criticism of Trump.
 He was one of seven Republican senators to vote to convict the former president of “incitement of insurrection” after the Jan.
 6, 2021, Capitol attack.

 Nebraska Republicans reprimanded Sasse but stopped short of censuring him after the impeachment trial.
 The state GOP’s Central Committee passed a resolution last February expressing “deep disappointment and sadness” about Sasse’s approach to his work in the Senate.
 The state party urged him to represent “the people of Nebraska to Washington and not Washington to the people of Nebraska.”